Mission, vision and goals

 The licence, which is issued to foundation trusts, is a tool Monitor uses to regulate foundation trusts and other NHS-funded providers under the Health and Social Care Act 2012.
 It sets out the obligations providers will have to meet in order to assist Monitor to fulfil its principal duty to protect and promote the interests of patients.

 The Independent Regulator, Monitor, has provided a standardised framework or constitution that sets out the way the organisation must operate.
 The trust constitution is modelled on mutals and cooperatives, with the broad parameters in legislation but the detail is defined locally.
 It was developed via consultation with the public,staff, partners and stakeholders.

 Bribery is a criminal offence.
 Tees, Esk and Wear Valleys NHS Foundation Trust does not, and will not, pay bribes or offer improper inducements to anyone for any purpose; nor do we, or will we, accept bribes or improper inducements.

 We have a responsibility to consider issues regarding modern slavery.
-You can take a look at our statement on modern slavery here.
+You can take a look at our statement on modern slavery.

 Cabinet Office: National Fraud Initiative

 We are required to protect the public funds we administer.
 We may share information provided to us with other bodies responsible for auditing, or administering public funds, or where undertaking a public function in order to prevent and detect fraud.
-More information is available here.
+More information about the National Fraud Initiative.